subygan/subygan.github.io/notes/ask_mama.md

 - Why hire a contractor? instead of hiring directly.
 Contracting companies are just a money sink, which skims more money on top right?
+  - sourcing and maintaining resource overhead is given away to the contracting company.
 - Average salary of a developer in the US? average salary of a indian contractor in the US?
+  - 150K in tennessee
 - is $10K too much money?
 - Do you guys do house cleaning yourself?
+  - yes
+  - not a lot of dust => vaccuming is easier
 - If I were to pickup contract jobs, how would I go about it?